 Accidents caused by wrong-way drivers are rare, but they’ve been occurring more often in recent years.
 And when they do take place, wrong-way accidents are extremely dangerous.

 According to the National Highway Transportation Safety Administration (NHTSA), fewer than three percent of automobile crashes involve a wrong-way driver.
 Sadly, wrong-way accidents are much more likely to result in death or severe injuries.
 In fact, one study found the fatality rate in wrong-way accidents on controlled-access highways was 27 times higher than it was for other types of accidents.

-If you or a loved one was seriously harmed by a wrong-way driver, call Bottlinger Law, L.L.C. at (402) 505-8234.
+If you or a loved one was seriously harmed by a wrong-way driver in Omaha, call Bottlinger Law, L.L.C. at (402) 505-8234.
 We’ll file a claim to help you get the money you need to cover the cost of your injuries and other expenses caused by the accident.